-phillips & hunt Padding in the Left Lane
+phillips, hunt, walker & hanna Padding in the Left Lane

 Recently, the Florida Florida Department of Transportation has started a campaign to remind drivers that going too slow on the interstate or major highways is against the law, too.
 Known as the passing or hammer lane, the left lane is generally reserved for passing.
 We have all been stuck behind someone driving too slow and impeding traffic (illegal) and have to pass on the right (also illegal).
 It appears the FHP is now warning drivers about the possibility of a ticket.